May – June 2014

 Each of us has been blessed with some knowledge or wisdom that someone else was generous enough to share with us.
-CMC would like to honor this spirit of generosity by inviting you to the inaugural semester of our new Gift of Learning Series, a number of free lectures and workshops presented by CMC students and staff at our Lappala Center in Carbondale during the spring 2014 semester.
+CMC would like to honor this spirit of generosity by inviting you to the inaugural semester of our new Gift of Learning Series, a number of free lectures and workshops presented by CMC students and staff at our Lappala Center in Carbondale.
 Topics cover a wide variety of subjects.

 To learn more, call 963-2172.
 Everyone is welcome to attend.
 There is no charge and no need to R.S.V.P.